briansune/FPGA-Camera-MIPI-DVP-Verilog/README.md

 # Possibly the most best Verilog-Based Camera and FPGA Examples

-## If this project is constructive, welcome donate one drink to PayPal.
+## If this project is constructive, welcome to donate a drink to PayPal.

 <img src="https://github.com/briansune/FPGA-Camera-MIPI-DVP-Verilog/assets/29487339/75ccc568-4f17-48a1-b2af-20211f98896c" style="height:20%; width:20%">